TomHancock2/stenciljs-uxpin-merge/README.md

   - `components-uxpin` - UXPin wrappers for the `components` package
   - `react-friendly-custom-elements` - contains a hook called `useCustomElement` for using custom elements in `React`
 - `lerna.json` - configuration of lerna monorepo

+## Usage

+### Quick start

+`yarn install && yarn start:uxpin` - this will install all dependencies, build `components` package and start UXPin merge in experimental mode

+### Commands

+- `yarn build:stencil` - will build the `components` package
+- `yarn start:stencil` - will start Stencil development server
+- `yarn start:uxpin` - will start UXPin merge in expirmental mode (also run `yarn build:stencil`)

 ## Implementation notes